Static Application Security Testing Overview

-Ensuring your software is safeguarded against potential security vulnerabilities and threats is essential in the development process.
-One of the most beneficial, secure software development practices is to use static application security testing (SAST) and SAST tools.
+With the growing number of cybersecurity threats, you must ensure that your software is protected against potential vulnerabilities and threats.
+One of the most beneficial practices is to use static application security testing (SAST).

-SAST is a type of software test used for inspecting and analyzing code to identify security vulnerabilities.
+Static application security testing is a type of software test used for inspecting and analyzing code to identify security vulnerabilities.
 Software security tools — such as static code analyzers — scan your code as it’s being written to identify potential weaknesses, errors and bugs.
 These kinds of tools are invaluable to software developers, as they are able to detect the most prevalent and common software security vulnerabilities.
-However, SAST tools are just one part of a well-rounded software security toolkit.
-You will also need:

 In the simplest terms, static application security testing works by having a static code analyzer check your code for design and coding flaws that could make your software vulnerable to security vulnerabilities.
 During this inspection, the static code analyzer will identify security issues, including programming errors, unsensitized input processing and vulnerable constructs.